YNAB vs Mint 2021: Which Budgeting App Wins?

 Rules 3: Roll with the Punches

 When it comes to budgeting, things can and do happen.
 Sometimes you spend way too much at Target.
 Sometimes an expense you didn’t anticipate comes up, like a medical bill.
 Sometimes you totally forget about that pesky annual vehicle registration bill you get every March.
-Rule 3 teaches you to move money around by taking it from other budget categories, like moving $100 from your takeout/eating out budget to your grocery budget, so you don’t go over budget for the month.
+Rule 3 teaches you to move money around by taking it from other budget categories to adjust account balances, like moving $100 from your takeout/eating out budget to your grocery budget, so you don’t go over budget for the month.

 Rule 4: Age Your Money